 When judging the taste of goat milk some things need to be considered.
 Remember that the whole milk you purchase at the store is bottled after some of the cream has been skimmed off.
 If you have access to raw cows milk try some and you will discover it tastes much different from the product you purchase at the store.
 Goat’s milk is naturally homogenized which means the cream doesn’t separate.
-So if you are used to drinking milk with reduced cream content, drinking goat’s milk that is rich in cream will either be a taste treat or make you want to say “ugh!”
+So if you are used to drinking milk with reduced cream content, drinking goat’s milk that is rich in cream will either be a tasty treat or make you want to say “ugh!”

 But the big complaint about goat milk is a goaty taste.
 The taste of goat milk is influenced by genetics so always try to sample the milk of a goat’s mother if you are buying a young goat.
 The food you feed your goat will also influence taste and that includes the types of plants growing in pastures.
 Undiagnosed illness or parasite infestation can influence taste so correct health management is important.
 Handling the milk after milking is critical in providing a quality product and chilling it quickly is the key to making sure you are properly handling the milk.
 Cow’s milk needs to be handled in the same way.
 And last, the condition and location of the milking area will contribute to the taste in the milk.
 Milk tends to absorb the odors in the air.
-Because of the unique characteristics of goat milk it seems more prone to absorbing these odors.
+Because of the unique characteristics of goat milk, it seems more prone to absorbing these odors.
 If there is a buck near the milk stand or you are milking in a garage with chemicals, the milk may absorb the odors produced by the buck or the chemicals.
-With all these factors influencing the quality of the milk think about how you will store milk at your safe haven.
+With all these factors influencing the quality of the milk to think about how you will store milk at your safe haven.
 Will you have refrigeration?
 If not, will you be able to use 3 to 4 quarts of goat milk a day or will you be able to find uses for 4 to 6 gallons of cow milk per day?
 It makes no sense to feed an animal to produce milk and then throw the milk away.
 For that reason alone, the goat may be the best option for a prepper.

-The average goat is going to produce about three quarts of milk a day over the course of a ten month lactation, with some producing less and others producing over a gallon a day.
+The average goat is going to produce about three quarts of milk a day over the course of a ten-month lactation, with some producing less and others producing over a gallon a day.
 (Cows will produce three to six gallons a day).
-The amount of milk, for both the goat and the cow, is going to depend on quality of feed, how long the animal has been milking, barn management and genetics.
-Remember, in a SHTF situation you probably won’t have access to good quality baled hay and grain purchased from the feed store.
+The amount of milk, for both the goat and the cow, is going to depend on the quality of feed, how long the animal has been milking, barn management and genetics.
+Remember, in an SHTF situation you probably won’t have access to good quality baled hay and grain purchased from the feed store.
 It is safe to assume that feed quality will go down and have a negative impact on production so choosing a goat that is an exceptional producer is important as that production will drop with the drop in feed quality.